refinedev/refine/documentation/docs/api-references/components/buttons/delete.md

 ### `recordItemId`

-`recordItemId` allows us to manage which record will deleted.
+`recordItemId` allows us to manage which record will be deleted.

 ```tsx
 import { DeleteButton } from "@pankod/refine";